Firms To Watch: Competition and antitrust

 Work highlights

-• Representing Cencosud in three follow-on actions submitted by consumers and consumer associations against Cencosud and other retailers, which seek compensation for a hub-and-spoke cartel.
+• Representing Cencosud in follow-on actions (submitted before the Competition Tribunal by consumer association Agrecu and the Chilean Consumer Service) for compensation for damage caused by a hub-and-spoke cartel.

-• Representing Motorola in an unfair competition complaint filed against Pegasus, which concerned a former employee (who currently works at Pegasus) allegedly, illegally extracting Motorola’s strategic and confidential information.
+• Representing Motorola in an unfair business complaint filed against Pegasus (representative of Hytera in Chile) and a former Motorola employee, who currently works at Pegasus.

 Barros & Errázuriz